How AbbVie is working to push boundaries in mental health research

 New frontiers in psychiatric research and development

-Advances in genetic analyses and other physiologic parameters also offer an opportunity to discover connections between biology and behavior in ways previously unavailable to psychiatric drug discovery.
+Leveraging precision medicine and advances in genetic analyses and other physiologic parameters, AbbVie is discovering connections between biology and behavior in ways previously unavailable to psychiatric drug discovery.

 Psychiatry remains a complex field, but AbbVie is committed to unraveling these complexities and focused on uncovering new insights to help drive meaningful and impactful change for patients.